richMetellus/Wiki_Programming/PP-0000_ProgrammingIntro.rst

 How is A Programming Language Created
 ******************************************

-Programming Language creation: it takes years of reasearch, development, and fine-tuning to create a programming language that is capable of executing complex operations.
+Programming Language creation: it takes years of research, development, and fine-tuning to create a programming language that is capable of executing complex operations.